arj03/ssb-git-blob-gobbler/README.md

-# get-git-blobs
+# ssb-git blob gobbler

-This is meant to run as a node script on a pub to download git blobs and thus make them more available to the whole network.
+This is meant to run in cron as a script to download git blobs and thus make them more available to the whole network.